MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 ## VMware parallel backups

-All your VMWare VMs backup within a single protection group would be parallel, leading to faster VM backups.
 With earlier versions of DPM, parallel backups were performed only across protection groups.
-With DPM 2019, VMWare delta replication jobs run in parallel.
+With DPM 2019, all your VMWare VMs backup within a single protection group would be parallel, leading to faster VM backups.
+All VMWare delta replication jobs would run in parallel.
 By default, number of jobs to run in parallel is set to 8.

-You can modify the number of jobs by using the registry key as below (not present by default, you need to add):
+You can modify the number of jobs by using the registry key as shown below (not present by default, you need to add):

 **Key Path** : Software\Microsoft\Microsoft Data Protection Manager\Configuration\ MaxParallelIncrementalJobs\VMWare
 **Key Type** : DWORD (32-bit) value.